CJHJW/EECS398-Final-Project/index.markdown

 **Final Model Feature Importance**: The final model benefits from a richer set of engineered features, it captures not only early-game objectives but also trends over time (like XP and gold changes).

 One surprising result from the logistic regression feature importance is the **minimal impact of the side feature on match outcome**.
 This contrasts with our earlier exploratory data analysis (EDA), where we observed noticeable performance differences between teams starting on the blue vs. red side.

-While side selection may correlate with win rate, it might only be **indirectly related**.
-The model already includes other features which are stronger impact for performance.
-Once those are included, side may no longer add predictive value.

 ---